 Begin by spreading out the old newspapers to keep your work surface clean and protected from the paint.

-Using the small foam brushes we will be painting the letters and the wood box with the chalk paint.
+Using the small foam brushes paint the letters and the wood box with the chalk paint.
 I absolutely adore chalk paint because you don’t have to do any prep work to use it.
 No sanding required.
 It dries quickly.
 And it doesn’t have the nasty fumes.
 So you can paint inside on a cold day with no problem.

 I painted my box pink with the Vintage Victorian color.

 I also did a layer of pink on the Wooden Letters.
-And then once that was dry I added 2 layers of Metallic Silver on top.
+Once that was dry I added 2 layers of Metallic Silver on top.
 The Metallic silver is not a strong color.
 So I found the letters needed a color base first.
 And then the wood would accept the silver on top.
 Plus it just made it look nicer.

 Wait for the paint to dry.